 1 Goal Name 1A.
-Expand Public Infrastructure Goal Description Expand public infrastructure through development activities for LMI persons and households.
+Expand Public Infrastructure GoalExpand public infrastructure through development activities for LMI persons and households.
+ADescriptionADA compliance for curb ramps and sidewalks and roadway expansion projects.
+Expand public infrastructure through development activities for LMI persons and households.
 Activities can include adding ADA compliance for curb ramps and sidewalks and roadway expansion projects.
 2 Goal Name 1B.
-Improve Public Infrastructure Capacity Goal Description Improve access to public infrastructure through development activities for LMI persons and households.
+Improve Public Infrastructure Capacity Description infrastructure activities include improvements to infrastruct Improve access to public infrastructure through development activities for LMI persons and households.
 Public infrastructure activities include improvements to infrastructure in the jurisdiction such as roadway resurfacing and improvements to curbs and ramps on sidewalks for ADA compliance.

 3 Goal Name 1C.
 Improve Access to Public Facilities Goal Description Expand and improve access to public facilities through development activities for LMI persons and households and for special needs population (elderly, persons with a disability, victims of domestic abuse, etc.).
 Public facilities may include neighborhood facilities, community centers and parks and recreation facilities.
 4 Goal Name 2A.
-Preserve Existing Homeowner & Rental Hsg Units Goal Description Provide for owner occupied housing rehabilitation in target areas of the jurisdiction.
+Preserve Existing Homeowner & Rental Housing Units Goal Description Provide for owner occupied housing rehabilitation throughout the City.
 These activities will benefit LMI households.
 5 Goal Name 2B.
 Provide Code Enforcement in LMI Neighborhoods Goal Description Provide for residential code enforcement activities in the jurisdiction for LMI households.
 These activities will help to maintain the housing in the community and assist them to avoid code violations that help to keep homes safe.
 6 Goal Name 3A.
 Provide Supportive Services for Special Needs Goal Description Provide supportive services for low income and special needs populations in the jurisdiction.
 Public services will target LMI citizens and may include services to address homelessness, persons with physical and mental health disabilities, the elderly, and the youth.
 Services may also include recreational programs for special needs populations, and education and health programs for special needs households.
 7 Goal Name 3B.
 Provide Vital Services for LMI Households Goal Description Provide supportive services for low- to moderate-income households in the jurisdiction.
 Public services will include: fair housing awareness, crime prevention programs, case management for emergency assistance, employment programs, and health programs.
 8 Goal Name 4B.
-Planned Repayment of Section 108 Loan Goal Description Provide funds for the repayment of the Section 108 loan in connection with demolition and environmental remedia the former Insilco Factory H building site.
+Planned Repayment of Section 108 Loan Goal Description Provide funds for the repayment of the Section 108 loan in connection with demolition and environmental remediation of the former Insilco Factory H building site.